-icould.com is a website which is open to everyone which uses the power of personal stories to inform and inspire young people’s career choices.
+icould.com uses the power of personal stories to inform young people’s career choices.

-Free and simple to use, the site features over 1000 videos of real people talking about their careers – explaining their job role, career path and how different factors have shaped their choices.
+Free and simple to use, icould.com features over 1000 videos of people talking about their careers – explaining their job role, career path, and how different factors have shaped their direction.

-Each video is matched with hard data – such as salary, qualifications and future employment – bringing together first-hand insight with practical next steps.
+Each video is matched with labour market information – such as salary, qualifications and future employment – bringing together first-hand insight with practical next steps.

-We have a number of other features to encourage talking about careers.
-The Buzz Quiz helps develop self-awareness and looks at how personality can affect work.
-Our range of written guides and articles explore issues including GCSE options or university choices; exams and revision; and finding and applying for jobs.
+The site also features a range of written guides and articles covering issues such as GCSE options or university choices; exams and revision; and finding and applying for jobs.

-After almost 10 years as an independent charity, icould joined the Education and Employers family in March 2019.
-The site remains editorially independent.
+icould joined the Education and Employers charity in March 2019 and remains editorially independent.

 “It gets students thinking about where the subjects they study can lead.
 Learning about other people’s experience and broadening their knowledge about career choices.”